esphome/esphome-devices/src/docs/devices/Athom-Human-Presence-Sensor/index.md

 [Athom](https://www.athom.tech/blank-1/human-presence-sensor)
 [Aliexpress](https://www.aliexpress.com/item/3256805586518763.html)

+## Note
-Note：Built-in CH340C serial port chip, connect the Type-C data cable to flash the firmware directly (the attached Type-C cable has no data cable, you need to prepare the Type-C data cable to flash the firmware)
+Built-in CH340C serial port chip, connect the Type-C data cable to flash the firmware directly (the attached Type-C cable has no data cable, you need to prepare the Type-C data cable to flash the firmware)

 ## GPIO Pinout